apache/couchdb-docker/README.md

 The node will also start in [admin party mode](http://guide.couchdb.org/draft/security.html#party)!

-Note also that port 5986 is not exposed, as this can present *significant* security risks.
+Note also that port 5986 is not exposed, as this can present **significant** security risks.
 We recommend either connecting to the node directly to access this port, via `docker exec -it <instance> /bin/bash` and accessing port 5986, or use of `--expose 5986` when launching the container, but **ONLY** if you do not expose this port publicly.
-Port 5986 is scheduled to be removed with the 3.x release series.
+Port 5986 is scheduled to be removed in CouchDB 3.0.

 ## Development images